Skip to Content

 Students registered for the PhD by Published Works normally complete the programme within one year of registration, and therefore are not expected to engage in Annual Progress Review.

-The Graduate School provides training and support for preparing for Differentiation, APR and Viva.
+The Graduate School provides training and support for preparing for Differentiation, APR and oral examination (viva voce or 'viva').

 1. A written submission from the student.